AndrejusAnto/Blender-3D-stuff/README.md

 # Blender-3D-stuff
 This script will install needed dependecies for Blender (command line) and downloads Blender (standalone) to work in Docker container (only for Linux, Ubuntu based distros).
-You have to have installed Docker https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1 and run "docker run -it --rm -v "$(pwd)":/"dirlocation" --name blender ubuntu /bin/bash".
+You have to have installed Docker https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1 and run in terminal something like "docker run -it --rm -v "$(pwd)":/"dirlocation" --name blender ubuntu /bin/bash".

 --rm info here https://docs.docker.com/engine/reference/commandline/rm/